mike632t / x11-calc

 Compiling

-To build the simulator on Linux check that you have all the prerequisites installed then download the source code from github and unzip it (a new folder will be created to automatically).
-Then change directory to the new folder run 'make all' build all the simulators.
+To build the simulator check that you have all the prerequisites installed then download the source code from github and unzip it (this will created a new directory automatically).

 e.g: